diego0020/braviz-app/sphinx_doc/source/library/applications.rst

     :width: 80%
     :align: center

-This application lets the user position spherical ROIs in the different subjects.
+Position spherical ROIs in the different subjects.
 Sphere positions and size can be interpolated using one of the common spaces as intermediate stop.
 Images and cortical surfaces can be used as guides to position the sphere.
 Fibers and scalar values inside the sphere are shown to the user.